 (Prior to Fall 2010, this course was known as MATH 3.3.

 The information below might still reflect the old course numbers.
 Bracketed numbers, if any, are the old course numbers.
 Learn more...)

 Mathematics 1201, 1206 and 2201 constitute a three-term sequence.
 Mathematics 1201 is an introduction to calculus: limits and continuity; derivatives and integrals of algebraic, exponential, logarithmic, and trigonometric functions of one variable; methods of numerical approximation, and applications of the derivative to mathematics, physics, engineering, biology, chemistry, and other fields.
 STEM variant course - Satisfies Pathways Required Core Math and Quantitative Reasoning requirement.

-Prerequisite: All students entering into Math 1201 must have met one of the following conditions: earned a grade of C- or higher in Math 1011 or Math 1026; achieved minimum scores on the COMPASS test of s1 = 70, s2 = 70, s3 = 70, and s5 = 70; achieved a minimum score of 105 on the ACCUPLACER College-Level Math test; or obtained departmental permission.
+Prerequisite: All students entering into Mathematics 1201 must have met one of the following conditions: earned a grade of C- or higher in Mathematics 1011, 1012 or 1026; achieved minimum scores on the COMPASS test of s1 = 70, s2 = 70, s3 = 70, and s5 = 70; achieved a minimum score of 105 on the ACCUPLACER College-Level Math test; or obtained departmental permission.